 Clarien's executive management team is led by the Chief Executive Officer.
-The team is responsible for setting business strategy and for monitoring, evaluation and managing risks arising or assumed across the franchise.
-It is supported by the following management committees:
+Through the actions of its individual members and the activities of its Performance Review Committee and Product & Change Management Committee, it is responsible for recommending and executing against business strategy, as well as for monitoring, evaluating and managing risks arising or assumed across the franchise.
+It is supported in the execution of these risk management activities by the following committees:

-The Risk Review Committee: Chaired by the Chief Risk Officer and comprised of members of its executive and senior management teams, the Committee provides its members with a 360° view of Clarien's risk profile, including (but not restricted to) its exposures to credit, investment, market, capital and liquidity risks; legal, regulatory, fiduciary, conduct and financial crime risks; operational, cybersecurity and third-party risks, and; ESG, insurance and reputational risks.
+The Risk Review Committee: Chaired by the Chief Risk Officer and comprised of members of its executive and senior management teams, the Committee provides its members with a 360° view of Clarien's risk profile, including (but not restricted to) its exposures to credit, investment, market, capital and liquidity risks; legal, regulatory, fiduciary, conduct and financial crime risks; operational, cyber-security and third-party risks, and; ESG, insurance and reputational risks.
 It also assesses the effectiveness of the strategies associated through which these and other emerging risks identified are managed, ensures compliance with applicable laws and regulations, and monitors exposures relative to Board-approved appetites and tolerance thresholds.
-In doing so, the Committee reviews and recommends Clarien's Capital Assessment & Risk Profile, Recovery and Liquidity Contingency Plans (including related stress tests) as well as a number of key risk policies to the Board for approval every year.
+In doing so, the Committee reviews and recommends Clarien's Capital Assessment & Risk Profile, Recovery and Liquidity Contingency Plans (including related stress tests) as well as several of the key risk policies to the Board for approval every year.

-The Asset and Liability Committee: Chaired by the Chief Financial Officer and comprised of members of its executive management teams, the Committee is responsible for overseeing the management of Clarien's exposure to liquidity, funding, interest rate and foreign exchange risks, including the effectiveness of the policies through which it manages its investment portfolio and balance sheet structure.
+The Asset and Liability Committee: Chaired by the Chief Financial Officer and comprised of members of its executive and senior management teams, the Committee is responsible for overseeing the management of Clarien's exposure to liquidity, funding, interest rate and foreign exchange risks, including the effectiveness of the policies through which it manages its investment portfolio and balance sheet structure.

-The Credit Committee: Chaired by the Chief Risk Officer and comprised of members of its executive and senior management teams, the Committee is responsible for all aspects of credit risk management, including policy development and approval, portfolio review, credit transaction approval, determining delegated credit authority levels and model performance oversight.
+The Credit Committee: Chaired by the Chief Risk Officer and comprised of members of its executive and senior management teams, the Committee is responsible for all aspects of credit risk management, including policy development and approval, portfolio review, credit transaction approval, approval of provision recommendations and model performance oversight.

-The Information Security Committee: Chaired by the Head of Compliance & Operational Risk and comprised of members of its executive and senior management teams, the Committee is responsible for formulating and recommending Clarien's information security policy, overseeing its effective implementation, monitoring the threat horizon and providing clear direction and support for security-related initiatives, including those associated with its continued compliance with regulatory requirements.
+The Information Security Committee: Chaired by the Head of Compliance & Operational Risk and comprised of members of its executive and senior management teams, the Committee is responsible for formulating and recommending Clarien's information security policy, overseeing its effective implementation, monitoring the threat horizon, and providing clear direction and support for security-related initiatives, including those associated with its continued compliance with regulatory requirements.